 Charles Aldous became a member of the World Horse Welfare Council in 2008, after retiring from a successful career as a barrister in 2007.
 He also took on the role of Chairman of the Colne Stour Countryside Association in 2008, which aims to preserve the local countryside.
 He has owned and ridden horses his whole life.

 Carol became a World Horse Welfare trustee in 2012.
 She has experience as a board member and chairman of numerous charities, including: the Queen Mother Memorial Fund, NADFAS, the High Sheriff Wiltshire Community Foundation, the National Trust for Scotland and the British Red Cross.
 Carol has extensive experience in the field of Interior Design.
-She has bred National Hunt racehorses for 30 years and has been a Steward of the Jockey Club and British Horseracing Association since 1988.
+She has bred National Hunt racehorses for 30 years and has been a Steward of the Jockey Club and British Horseracing Authority since 1988.
 Her interests include fishing, hunting, gardening and painting.

 Sarah Coombs is an equine vet in a mixed practice, and also works as an FEI Endurance and Eventing vet, and was formerly a team vet for the British Endurance team.
 She earned a degree in Animal Science from Nottingham University before graduating from the Royal Veterinary College and is a member of various veterinary bodies.

 Michael is Managing Director, Head of DCM Sales Credit Agricole Corporate and Investment Bank, and his interests include horse racing, polo and eventing.
 He joined Council in 2014.